padmacnu/wild-rydes-mobile/README.md

 To get started, we will first create a new React application using the Create React App CLI.

-> If you do not already have Creeate React App installed, install it now with the following command:
+> If you do not already have Create React App installed, install it now with the following command:

 ```
 npm install -g create-react-app